Matematikoi/query-generator/README.md

 	- remove queries with empty results;
 	- optionally, bin the queries based on the output cardinality and subsample in each bin.
 1. Augment the join queries using LLMs and unions.
-1. OPTIONAL.
-Post-process the queries by
+1. Post-process the queries and collect the traces:
 	- fixing LLM issues (e.g., the attributes used in Group By-Aggregation);
 	- adding LIMIT 100 if the query returns too many rows.
+	- collect traces using DuckDB.
+1. Get metrics about the generated queries.

 We invite the user to run `pixi run main --help` to get documentation of all of the existing endpoints.